simondhalliday/bfh-textbook/README.md

 - Duncan Foley (New School for Social Research) is a former collaborator on the project as a co-author and contributed significantly to our thinking in developing many of these figures.

 ### Undergraduate Research Assistants
-- Morgan Barney (Smith College)
+- Morgan Barney, Smith College, Economics
-- Harriet Brookes-Gray (Smith College)
+- Harriet Brookes-Gray, Smith College, Economics
-- Scott Cohn (UMass, Amherst; Resource Economics)
+- Scott Cohn, UMass, Amherst; Resource Economics

 ### Graduate Research Assistants
-- Nicolas Bohme Oliver, UMass, Anmherst, PhD.
+- Nicolas Bohme Oliver, UMass, Amherst, PhD.
 Candidate in Economics
-- Weikai Chen, UMass, Anmherst, PhD.
+- Weikai Chen, UMass, Amherst, PhD.
 Candidate in Economics
-- Bridget Diana, UMass, Anmherst, PhD.
+- Bridget Diana, UMass, Amherst, PhD.
 Candidate in Economics
-- Sai Madhurika Mamunuru, UMass, Anmherst, PhD.
+- Sai Madhurika Mamunuru, UMass, Amherst, PhD.
 Candidate in Economics